Hymn for the Weekend

 "Hymn for the Weekend" is a song by British rock band Coldplay, featuring uncredited guest vocals from American singer Beyoncé.
 It was released on 25 January 2016 as the second single from the band’s seventh studio album, A Head Full of Dreams (2015).
 Blending elements of pop, alternative rock, and R&B, the track marked a stylistic shift towards a more vibrant sound.
 The song received overall positive reviews from music critics and achieved commercial success worldwide, reaching the top ten in multiple countries.
 Its music video, filmed in various locations across India, attracted attention for its colourful imagery and sparked discussions surrounding cultural representation.

 "Hymn for the Weekend" reached number six on the UK Singles Chart and also reached the top twenty in countries such as Switzerland, Ireland, France, Sweden, Austria, Belgium, Italy and Spain.
-In the US, with the Seeb remix, the song reached number 25 on the US Billboard Hot 100.
+In the US, with the Seeb remix, the song reached number 25 on the US Billboard Hot 100 in October 2016.
 A music video for the song was released on 29 January 2016 and features Coldplay in various cities in India, with Beyoncé performing in some scenes.
-It also featured Indian Bollywood actress Sonam Kapoor in a brief role.
+It also featured Indian actress Sonam Kapoor in a brief role.

 Background

 The song was debuted on Annie Mac's BBC radio show on 30 November 2015.
 According to Berryman, lead singer Chris Martin originally wanted the song to be a party song with the lyrics "drinks on me, drinks on me", but his bandmates didn't think that would go well with their fans.
 Martin's longtime friend Beyoncé was asked to sing on the song, and she accepted the request.

 Martin corroborated Berryman's story about the band protesting him singing, "Drinks on me, drinks on me" in an interview with The Wall Street Journal.
-According to Martin, the original kernel was that he "was listening to Flo Rida or something", and he thought, "it's such a shame that Coldplay could never have one of those late-night club songs, like "Turn Down for What".
+According to Martin, the original kernel was that he "was listening to Flo Rida or something", and he thought, "it's such a shame that Coldplay could never have one of those late-night club songs, like 'Turn Down for What'.
 I thought I'd like to have a song called 'Drinks on Me' where you sit on the side of a club and buy everyone drinks because you're so fucking cool," Martin recalled.
 "I was chuckling about that, when this melody came, 'drinks on me, drinks on me', then the rest of the song came out.
-I presented it to the rest of the band and they said, 'We love this song, but there's no way you can sing "drinks on me."'
+I presented it to the rest of the band and they said, 'We love this song, but there's no way you can sing "drinks on me".'
 So that changed into 'drink from me' and the idea of having an angelic person in your life.
 Then that turned into asking Beyoncé to sing on it."